 The fighting in North Syria have caused many massive displacements of population to the region of the Iraqi Kurdistan.
 241 000 Syrians took refuge in this region, 42% in the governorate of Dohuk.

 In the rest of the country, hundreds of thousands of people fled from the provinces of Anbar and Ninawa in order to get away from the Islamic State and gathered in the autonomous region of Kurdistan, in Bagdad and in other provinces in the south.
 These displacements of population deteriorate the economic crisis and aggravate the tensions between Shiites, who are in power, and Sunnites.

 Description of the mission

-Première Urgence Internationale has had a presence in Iraq since 1997: the first work was aimed at helping a population under pressure from the international embargo.
-Following the launch of its multi-sector programme “My Village, My Home” in 2009, Première Urgence Internationale has worked to improve access to drinking water, sanitation and to restore livelihoods.
+Première Urgence Internationale has intervened in Iraq since 1997: its first activities were aimed to support the population under pressure of the international embargo.
+With the launching of its multisectorial project “My village, My Home” in 2009, Première Urgence Internationale worked for the improvement of water supply, sanitation and livelihood.